rara64/windows-mixed-reality-usb-c/README.md

 This project focuses on replacing the proprietary VR cable in Mixed Reality headsets with a single USB-C plug.

 If you're here you probably know that the proprietary cables used in these headsets are prone to failure and unavailable for purchase as a separate part.
-Due to damaged cables, dozens of Mixed Reality headsets sit in trash piles.
+Due to damaged cables, dozens of Mixed Reality headsets end up in the trash.
 I want to change that.

 # Development log

 ### Late 2022 - It's reverse engineering time!

 I bought my headset in 2022 for about 12$ excluding shipping as spares or repair.
-That said it was in a terrible condition, missing both the front and back foams.
+It was in a terrible condition, missing both the front and back foams.
 Being a Medion ERAZER X1000 headset it didn't significantly differ from other designs and so it suffered the same fate as the other ones - a broken cable.
 I found that the headset would work if the cable would be bent in a certain way but I couldn't pinpoint the exact place where the cable broke.
 This allowed me to confirm that indeed the headset was working but had a broken cable.

 ![](img/oemcable.jpg)